adminco/03-secret-app/README.md

 - Cloudfront distribution sends back a viewer response to the end user which then serves secret web app page on the browser

 # Usage
-- Please note that a module used for this project to make it reusable, maintenable and testable in different environments
+- Please note that a terraform module is used for this project to make it reusable, maintenable and testable in different environments
 - Logon credentials:
   ```
   Username: admin